wilsonmar/wilsonmar.github.io/_posts/2020-01-19-developer-teamwork.md

    Within the team, have a mechanism to ensure that all team members are included when appropriate.
    Clearly define what's appropriate, in writing.

+   Closer relationships with others can encourage people to try harder and take more proactive steps to avoid hassle for others they know.

    <a name="Terms"></a>